 Out of the Past: Lacan and Film Noir by Ben Tyrer (2016)

-There is little doubt today, that film noir research and the spread and development of psychoanalysis have boosted academic Film Studies to a large extend; for a short period in the early 1970s, the psychoanalytical approach to Film Studies even seemed to be the only method that brought results.
+There is little doubt today, that film noir research and the spread and development of psychoanalysis have boosted academic Film Studies to a large extent; for a short period in the early 1970s, the psychoanalytical approach to Film Studies even seemed to be the only method that brought results.
 For film and psychoanalysis had a […]

 Mitchum, Mexico and the Good Neighbours Era by Liam White (2014)

-Luckily, there is a great number of famous noir films, and many good actors that left their mark on the whole genre.
+Luckily, there are a great number of famous noir films, and many good actors that left their mark on the whole genre.
 Nevertheless, author White approaches those films mainly as plain detective movies and drama, very much the way they were labeled when they came out.
 In his opinion there are certain features that can […]

 Fatalism in American Film Noir: Some Cinematic Philosophy by Robert B. Pippin (2012)